mokdevel/DarcMods/DarcMissions/README.md

   80 = EXPERT
   100 = CYLON
 float AIperception : How quickly AI reacts to danger.
-See SCR_AICombatComponent for details on perception factors.
+See SCR_AICombatComponent for details on perception factors. bool disableArsenal : Disable arsenal so that no other items are found.
 ```

 ## Location parameters